Exploring muonphilic dark matter with the $Z_2$-even mediator at muon colliders: Simplified muonphilic DM models with the -even mediator

-We consider the following three search strategies for probing muonphilic DM models at muon colliders in this work: \begin{itemize} \item \textbf{Visible on-shell mediator decays} \\ The mediator is produced on-shell at muon colliders and subsequently decays to a muon pair: $\mu^+\mu^- \to \gamma , \text{MED} \to \gamma (\mu^+\mu^-)$.
+We focus on three distinct types of searches for muonphilic DM models at muon colliders in this work: \begin{itemize} \item \textbf{Visible on-shell mediator decays} \\ The mediator is produced on-shell at muon colliders and subsequently decays to a muon pair: $\mu^+\mu^- \to \gamma , \text{MED} \to \gamma (\mu^+\mu^-)$.
 The production cross-section depends only on $g_f$:

 while the branching ratio $\mathcal{B}(\text{MED} \to \mu^+\mu^-)$ is a function of $g_f$, $g_D$, and $m_D$. \item \textbf{Invisible on-shell mediator decays} \\ We consider the mono-photon signature in the regime where $M > 2m_D$ with $m_D < 100\;\text{GeV}$, and where the couplings satisfy $g_D \cdot g_f \gtrsim 10^{-2}$ for models $\mathcal{L}_3$, $\mathcal{L}_4$, and $\mathcal{L}_8$, or $M_{D\phi} \cdot g_f \gtrsim 10^{-4}\;\text{TeV}$ for models $\mathcal{L}_9$, $\mathcal{L}_{10}$, $\mathcal{L}_{13}$, and $\mathcal{L}_{14}$. \item \textbf{Mono-photon with off-shell mediators} \\ We study the parameter region where $1.1 m_D \lesssim M \lesssim 1.9 m_D$ with $m_D < 100\;\text{GeV}$, and with coupling constraints $g_D \cdot g_f \gtrsim 10^{-2}$ for $\mathcal{L}_3$, $\mathcal{L}_4$, $\mathcal{L}_8$, and $M_{D\phi} \cdot g_f \gtrsim 10^{-4}\;\text{TeV}$ for $\mathcal{L}_9$, $\mathcal{L}_{10}$, $\mathcal{L}_{13}$, and $\mathcal{L}_{14}$. \end{itemize}